 I have just returned from the Wilderness Expedition in Iceland.
-I’m booked for The Kimberley Ride in August 2019 and am planning another overseas ride in 2019 but there are so many to choose from it’s making it hard.
-My short list is the Maasai Mara ride, the Sumba Ride and Japan but I’d be happy with any of them really.
+I’m booked for The Kimberley Ride in August 2019 and am planning another overseas ride in 2019, but there are so many to choose from it’s making it hard.
+My short list is the Maasai Mara ride in Kenya and the Sumba Ride in Indonesia, but I’d be happy with any of them really.

 What is your most memorable Globetrotting moment?

 The first ‘get to know you’ ride in Iceland where we all tölted for the first time.
 It was so different and so much fun we were all practically squealing with delight!
 We were kindly asked later to try not to make so much noise when we set off the next day with the herd of 50 horses in case we set them off!

 Why choose this type of travel?
 As in exploring a new country from the back of a horse?

 I am a novice traveller as I’ve never really been interested in sightseeing type holidays.
 Now that I’ve found Globetrotting, I’m hooked.
 During both the Barossa and Iceland trips, we met local people and ate their food and learnt about them and their lives.
 It’s so much more personal than just sightseeing.
 In Iceland we lived their horse culture which, instead of going to the shack or camping in the summer, is packing up the kids and the horses (all 20 or 30 of them – that is usual for Icelanders!) and riding into the highlands.
 We even arrived at one hut for the night with one of those families already sharing the paddocks.

 A tip that every globetrotter should know before going on a ride…

 Don’t be afraid to ask questions of Globetrotting’s Kate or Laura about your trip.
 They are so lovely and helpful, and so travel savvy, they are your best resource.